 Go ahead.
 Give yourself a pat on the back.
 Yeah…YOU!
 That Mom or Dad that finally decided that it was ok to travel without your kiddos.
+I know, you normally only do Family Travel nowadays, but you finally decided it was time for just YOU.

 Good for you!
 You decided that you deserved to have some kid-free time and take an adult-only vacay!
 You got over the guilt about leaving your children so that you could go focus on you and recharge your batteries!